 Gapping is a sudden shift in the price of an underlying market from one level to another, where there are no prices between those levels.
 Various factors can lead to gapping (for example, economic events or market announcements) and gapping can occur either when the underlying market is open or when it is closed.
 When these factors occur when the underlying market is closed, the price of the underlying market when it reopens (and therefore our derived price) can be markedly different from the closing price, with no opportunity to sell your instruments before the market opens.

->

-> Limit orders are contingent orders by clients looking to open a trading position upon the market moving to requested price (or better), and until such time it remains unfilled.
+Limit orders are contingent orders by clients looking to open a trading position upon the market moving to a requested price (or better), and until such time it remains unfilled.
 A stop order is a request to automatically close out an open position upon the market moving to a requested price (or worse).
 Such order types may be used to limit downside risks of moving markets, and are recommended to be used for those purposes.
 However, they do not guarantee that the fill price will be available at the requested price (which is dependent on available liquidity), especially in market gaps or fast moving markets.

->

-> Margin Calls & Close outs
+Margin Calls & Close outs

 In the case that the Margin Level in your trading account is below 100%, you will see a margin call on your trading platform and you will not be able to increase your overall exposure.
 If your Margin Level falls below 30%, the trading system will automatically start closing out your open positions.
 This is to reduce (but not eliminate) the risk of you being liable for more than you have invested.
 It is strongly advised that clients should maintain sufficient margin in the client account to avoid being closed out as well as using limit/stop orders.